 I’ve noticed a price increase from Mini-Soccer to Youth Soccer, why?

-Fees for youth soccer go to: registration with WSEU, field fees, referees, equipment (including field equipment like nets), and uniforms.
+Fees for youth soccer go to registration with MSA and WYSA, field fees, referees, equipment (including field equipment like nets), and uniforms.

 How long is the season?
 How many games per week?
 Where are games played?

-Outdoor soccer runs for about 2 months, starting once the snow has melted and the fields are in good playing condition, usually beginning late April or the first week of May.
+Outdoor soccer runs for about 2 months, starting once the snow has melted and the fields are in good playing condition, usually beginning in late April or the first week of May.
 Typically, there is a tournament in September.
 Usually, there are 2 games per week.
-For the U9 and U10 age groups, usually a short practice is held before each game.
+For the U9 and U10 age groups, usually, a short practice is held before each game.
 Your coach may set additional practices if desired.
-Games are held within our local south-western corner of Winnipeg – addresses of field locations are available on the WSEU site when the schedule becomes available.
+Games are held within our local southwestern corner of Winnipeg – addresses of field locations are available on the WYSA site when the schedule becomes available.

 What sort of equipment does my child need?

 As part of your registration fee, your child will receive a jersey, pair of shorts, and a pair of socks – for him/her to keep!
 You will need to provide shin pads and outdoor soccer shoes with cleats.
 Baseball shoes are unacceptable, as they have a spike at the toe.
 You will also want to send your child to soccer games with a water bottle at all times and perhaps a snack to eat afterwards.